The-Bioinformatics-Group/skeletonema_sex_project/README.md

 Read size: 151nts.
 Similar to the single end data there are overrepresented kmers which likely results from the same hexamer-priming step in the library preperation.
 This as a result is probably also responsible for the bias in per base sequence content and per base GC content in the first 13 nts similar to the single end data.
 The difference between the single end data and this is that the forward reads in this data has overrepresented sequences in the form of illumina truseq adaptors, and that the reverse data has pretty poor quality towards the end of the reads in the last 35% of the reads.
 But the mean quality of all samples are pretty good.
-The details of the fastqc analysis can be found in data/raw-data/pairedend-data/fastqcresults-pairedend-data
+The details of the fastqc analysis can be found in:
+data/raw-data/pairedend-data/fastqcresults-pairedend-data

 ####Filtering and Trimming data